-Chronic abdominal pain or recurrent abdominal pain (RAP) can interfere with your life and affect your everyday activities.
+Chronic abdominal pain (CAP) or recurrent abdominal pain (RAP) can interfere with your life and affect your everyday activities.
 If you experience severe pain anywhere between the chest and groin at least three times over 3 months, you should consult an abdominal pain doctor to identify the causes and figure out a treatment plan that allows you to go back to your normal life.

 Functional abdominal pain